stiproot/pubsub-mcp/ai-mcp-quickstart.md

 You should see:

 - Dapr starting on HTTP port 3502
-- mcp-srvr starting on port 3005
+- readme-mcp starting on port 3005
 - MCP server initialization logs

 ## Step 5: Run Integration Tests